 There is still a lot of room for growth of NLG platforms, so it’s best get started by trialing solutions internally first to get comfortable with the technology.
 Once you’ve gained some hands-on experience and analyzed the potential ROI, you can begin to roll out these advanced features to your customers.

 Human skills are still an integral piece of the puzzle and should not be under-estimated.
 NLG applications still cannot replace those with the right analytical and data science skills.
-To get the most benefit from this new technology, it’s best to keep in mind the applicable use cases as it relates to procurement to see where more advanced analysis makes the most sense.
+To get the most benefit from this new technology, keep in mind the applicable use cases in procurement to see where more advanced analysis makes the most sense.